HaydenMcT/predictive-equivalence/README.md

 run the python call.

 ### Replicating Specific Sections
+NOTE: Please refer to the `icml-replication` [release](https://github.com/HaydenMcT/predictive-equivalence/releases/tag/icml-replication) for the code as of publication, which should be used for precise replication.

 - The experiments for Section 4 are run using `slurm_scripts/index_mcar_rset_count.slurm`, and aggregated using `experiments/mcar_results/rset_count/get_sizes.ipynb`
 - The experiments and plotting for Section 5.1 are